jinkyler/jinkyler/README.md

 ### 👨🏻‍💻 &nbsp;About Me

 💡 &nbsp;I love exploring new technologies and develop software as well as script for my job responsibilities.\
-🎓 &nbsp;Currently, I'm a Network engineer in Bangkok,Thailand.\
+👨‍🔧 &nbsp;Currently, I'm a Network engineer in Bangkok,Thailand.🇹🇭\
-🌱 &nbsp;I'm on track for learning more about Network Automamtion, Cloud Architecture and Ethical hacking.\
+🚩 &nbsp;I'm on track for learning more about Network Automamtion, Cloud Architecture and Ethical hacking.\
 ✍️ &nbsp;In my free time, I creating a Graphic design , Drawing and Playing a guitar as hobbies.\
 💬 &nbsp;Feel free to reach out to me or just for some interesting discussion.\
 ✉️ &nbsp;You can shoot me an email at Tjinasri@outlook.co.th!
 I'll try to respond as soon as available time.\